RobAWilkinson/sample-nuxtjs/content/articles/75-hard.md

 img: first-blog-post.jpg
 alt: my first blog post
 author: Rob Wilkinson
-snippet: You can really only do 3 things, and really only 2 of those well, if you try to do 4 things somethings going to slip.
-Get ahead on hydration, a lot easier to drink a waterbottle in bed in the morning than it is to drink a half gallon at bedtime.
-Eating clan and planning out eating clean can actually get you really full, you just have to do it right.
+snippet: You can really only do three things, and really only 2 of those well, if you try to do four things, something will slip.
+Get ahead on hydration, a lot easier to drink a water bottle first thing in the morning than to drink a half-gallon at bedtime.
+Eating clean and planning out eating clean can get you full; you just have to do it right.
 ---
 ## Lessons learned

 You can really only do three things, and really only 2 of those well, if you try to do four things, something will slip.

-get ahead on hydration, a lot easier to drink a water bottle in bed in the morning than it is to drink a half-gallon at bedtime
+Get ahead on hydration, a lot easier to drink a water bottle first thing in the morning than to drink a half-gallon at bedtime.

 Eating clean and planning out eating clean can get you full; you just have to do it right.